$433 Find Cheap Flights to Europe

 • Christmas is a charming time to see Europe – Prague, Vienna, Cologne and Basel are some of the most popular destinations.
 If you want to save on airfares, fly out of Australia during the first week of December and book your return flight between Christmas and New Year’s Day.

-Top 5 airlines flying to Europe
+Reviews of the top 5 airlines flying to Europe

 Need help choosing which airline to fly with from Australia to Europe?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.